Astitva0409/SoC-Design-and-Planning/README.md

 #### Package

-* In any embedded board we have seen, the part of the board we consider as the chip is only the ***PACKAGE*** of the chip which is nothing but a protective layer or packet bound over the actual chip and the actual manufatured chip is usually present at the center of a package wherein, the connections from package is fed to the chip by ***WIRE BOUND*** method which is none other than basic wired connection.
+*In any embedded board we encounter, what we typically refer to as the "chip" is actually the PACKAGE of the chip—a protective layer or casing that encloses the actual chip.
+The actual manufactured chip is usually located at the center of this package.
+Connections from the package to the chip are established through the WIRE BOND method, which is essentially a basic wired connection.
 ![Screenshot 2024-12-12 163552](https://github.com/user-attachments/assets/2908c18e-8596-48f3-83b5-ddd142da7279)